Starcross/django-starcross-gallery/README.rst

 4. Ensure a `MEDIA directory <https://docs.djangoproject.com/en/4.0/topics/files/>`_ is set up

-.. migrations are checked in into the package, so need to separately make them anymore
-   5. Run ``python manage.py makemigrations gallery``, then ``python manage.py migrate gallery`` to create the models.
+5. Run ``python manage.py migrate gallery`` to create the models.

-5. Start the development server and create albums from the admin site http://127.0.0.1:8000/admin/.
+6. Start the development server and create albums from the admin site http://127.0.0.1:8000/admin/.
 It's not necessary to create albums if you prefer just a single image feed

-6. Visit http://127.0.0.1:8000/gallery/ to access the gallery.
+7. Visit http://127.0.0.1:8000/gallery/ to access the gallery.

 Instructions